gbv/jskos-data/README.md

 Very large vocabularies are not fully committed to the repository.

-Script `status.sh` lists all directories and their relevant files.
+Script `status.sh` lists all directories and their relevant files (or selected directories passed as arguments).

+If [jskos-metrics](https://github.com/gbv/jskos-metrics) is installed, vocabulary metrics can be calculated and stored in `$ID-metrics.ndjson`:

+    JSKOS_METRICS=jskos-metrics status.sh $ID

+Alternatively run `./metrics.sh` to update all metrics files.
+Calling `make metrics` will do so and collect the result in file `metrics.json`.

 To re-generate jskos for a given vocabulary, run: